Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Introduction

 In their article Grytczuk \textit{et al.} also considered the \emph{erase-repetition game} \cite{GrytczukGame}.
-Once again Ann and Ben build a sequence together by alternatively picking the next symbol.
-This time, however, as soon as a square occurs the second half of the square is deleted.
+Once again Ann and Ben build a sequence together by alternately picking the next symbol.
+This time, however, as soon as a square occurs the second half of the square is deleted\footnote{This is always well defined since the concatenation of one letter to a square-free word cannot create two squares.
+Indeed, it is not hard to verify that a word that admits two different squares as suffixes also admits a square as a proper factor.}.
 The goal of Ann is to build an arbitrarily long word while Ben tries to bound the size of the word.
+Notice that, in this game, we erase the second half of the square even if it has period $1$ (which is equivalent to allowing the players to skip their turn).
 Grytczuk \textit{et al.} showed that Ann has a winning strategy as soon as the alphabet is of size at least 8.
-Because of the nature of the problem, the entropy compression argument seems particularily well suited to tackle it.
+Because of the nature of the problem, the entropy compression argument seems particularly well suited to tackle it.
 Indeed, the idea behind the entropy compression argument in this setting is to try to build a word from left to right in a pseudo-random manner and to erase the second half of any square that might occur.
-However, using the same argument as for the nonrepetitive game we can show that Ann has a winning strategy as soon as the alphabet is of size at least $6$.
+We use the same technique as for the nonrepetitive game to show that Ann has a winning strategy as soon as the alphabet is of size at least $6$.
 We consider another game, \emph{the hard game} which is easier for Ben than the erase-repetition game and we show that Ann wins the hard game with an alphabet of size $6$. \begin{theorem} Over an alphabet of size at least $6$ Ann has a winning strategy for the erase-repetition game. \end{theorem}

 We first provide the proof of Theorem \ref{nonrepthm} in Section \ref{secnonrep} and the proof of Theorem \ref{erasethm} in Section \ref{secerase}.
 The second proof follows the same idea as the first one but is slightly more technical (this is mostly because Ben can skip his turn in the hard game).
 These two proofs rely on the existence of a vector with the right properties that we find with the aid of a computer.
 These computer verifications are delayed to Section \ref{veriflemma}.
 We then conclude our article in Section \ref{Ben3letters} with a simple proof that Ben has a winning strategy for the erase-repetition game over an alphabet of size at most $3$.
 We are, however, not able to say who has a winning strategy for the erase-repetition game over an alphabet of size $4$ or $5$ and we leave this question open.